emilielim8/computing-work/non-fiction story.md

 ### _Did you know?_

 1. There are more stars in the universe than grains of sand on all the beaches on Earth.
 That’s at least a billion trillion!
+How cool is that!
 2. The universe has no centre and is constantly expanding (getting bigger) every second – making it impossible to reach the edge.
 3. A black hole is created when big stars explode.
 Its gravitational force is so strong that nothing can escape from it – luckily the closest black hole is about 10,000 light-years from Earth.